bianca9901/SaaS-Ai-Chat/README.md

 - **Next Themes:** A plugin for adding theme support to Next.js applications.
 [Learn more](https://www.npmjs.com/package/next-themes)
 - **Hookform/resolvers**: A form validation tool.
 [Learn more](https://www.npmjs.com/package/@hookform/resolvers)
 - **React-spinners:** A collection of loading spinners for React.js.
 [Learn more](https://www.npmjs.com/package/react-spinners)

+## Bugs
+Upon utilising @@fulltext([name]) inside schema.prisma, an error occurred with the message: "Error parsing attribute "@@fulltext": Defining fulltext indexes is not supported with the current connector.
+Prisma".
+After doing some research, it became apparent that Prisma Client does not currently facilitate the utilisation of indexes to enhance full-text search on PostgreSQL.
+The recommended solution is to transition to MySQL and adjust the provider accordingly.

+Although the project is currently operational with PostgreSQL, it's encountering limitations when it comes to searching for companions.
+Therefore, transitioning to MySQL is advisable to address this issue effectively.